zsarge/zsarge.github.io/content/blog/inspiration.md

 ## Website Design

 When designing the actual look of the site, I drew heavily from [orlp.net](https://orlp.net/).
-I really like his code blocks, and overall aesthetic.
+I really like his code blocks, and overall aesthetic. [bazhenov.me](https://www.bazhenov.me/) was also inspirational as well.

 I also took inspiration from the blogroll format from [perfectionkills.com](http://perfectionkills.com/).